junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Butch laughs while pouring him a drink.
 "What can I say, we ran out of banks there."

 "Already?"
 Dean amuses.
-There gotta be another thirty years before their lights out, will there be any bank left in the states for them to rob?
+There gotta be another thirty years before their lights out, will there be any banks left in the states for them to rob?
 He wonders, but knows that would be a question that spoils the future and more importantly, what he knows and where he comes from, Dean is clever enough to remember to keep his mouth shut.

 Butch doesn't notice his pause, just shrugs.
 "There will be more once we finish with Utah and Arizona and all those barbaric places.
 We'll come back to Wyoming.
 They keep building new banks like growing crops to harvest.
 What a nice way of provoking new fortune, wouldn't you say?"